janafattal/DSA210-Project/README.md

 ## Methods

 1. **Data Collection**:
-   - Export analytics data from TikTok or third-party tools
+   - Export analytics data from TikTok Studio
    - Organize metrics into a structured dataset for analysis

 2. **Exploratory Data Analysis**: